briankoser/sfc-listeners-guide/episodes/0171-robert-downey-jr-becomes-a-real-boy-and-other-news.md

   - Ben
   - Matt

-notable_moments:
+ben_is_right:
+  - A listener agreed that LOST writers were good at character stories but not mystery
+celebrity_invites:
+  - A listener from the afterlife
 future_episodes:
   - How to fix superhero comics
-celebrity_invites:
-  - A listener from the afterlife

 last_listen: 2019-02-04
 recommendation: no